-Even though psychology seems to be taking a lot of hits (particular for having a lot of "hits" see Figure 1), and social psychology has been called out as "devastated" in particular.
+Even though psychology seems to be taking a lot of hits (see Figure 1), and social psychology has been called out as "devastated" in particular.
 It is not as if we aren't accustomed to being under attack as a false science.
-However, there are studies which have attempted to document the rate of unethical practices across sciences, and I do not believe that 50-60% of my colleagues are all Diederik Stapels hiding in ivory towers with locked file drawers engaging in deceitful practices (-cue the evil laugh-).
-As noted in the original Science article, there are a myriad of reasons as to why a study did not replicate.
+However, there are studies which have attempted to document the rate of unethical practices across sciences, and I do not believe that 50-60% of my colleagues are all Diederik Stapels hiding in ivory towers with locked file drawers engaging in deceitful practices.
+As noted in the original Science article, there are myriad reasons why a study might not replicate.
 Further, it is important to pursue narrow-and-deep replication attempts in addition to the broad-and-shallow approach pursued by the Reproducibility Project.

 So what does it mean?

-For example, even in the replication we ran we partially replicated certain findings and found, interestingly so, that individuals vary in their responses to perceived partner criticism depending on their level of self-esteem.
-In particular, those low in self-esteem withdraw social support - but still report desiring it - from their partner during times of relational uncertainty (i.e., when believing their partner sees them as having numerous faults).
+For example, even in the replication we ran, we partially replicated certain findings and found, interestingly, that individuals vary in their responses to perceived partner criticism depending on their level of self-esteem.
+In particular, those low in self-esteem withdraw social support—but still report desiring it—from their partner during times of relational uncertainty (i.e., when believing their partner sees them as having numerous faults).
 Those high in self-esteem exhibit the opposite pattern: reaching out to lend help to partners in times of need, but reporting that they are less likely to seek help themselves from a partner perceived as critical.
 This is an interesting finding and consistent with the theoretical model being tested.